Antonio de Nigris: International career

 A Mexican international since 2001, de Nigris represented his nation at that year's Copa América.
 His debut came on 7 March in a friendly against Brazil in Guadalajara, scoring the 2–0 goal in an eventual 3–3 draw.
 Eighteen days later he scored twice in a 4–0 home win over Jamaica in 2002 FIFA World Cup qualification.

 After a seven-year absence in the national squad, de Nigris was called by national coach Hugo Sánchez for a friendly match against the United States, on 6 February 2008.
 He underperformed in that match and was substituted, but would also appear against Ghana in London; he totalled 17 appearances with four goals until his death, at 31.

 Personal life

-De Nigris' younger brother Aldo is also a footballer (also a striker, he too represented Monterrey and the national team), while older sibling Alfonso is an actor and model.
-He is also of Italian descent and was given the nickname Tano by his Italian grandfather.
+De Nigris' younger brother Aldo was also a professional footballer who played as striker with Monterrey and the national team as well, while older sibling "Poncho" is a TV celebrity and influencer.
+He was of Italian descent and was given the nickname Tano by his Italian grandfather.

 On 16 November 2009, Jorge Urdiales, president of former club Monterrey, confirmed de Nigris had died, apparently from a heart attack.